Intracto/buildozer/README.md

   - src: js/concat/*.js
     name: all.js
     dest: dest/js
+svg-sprite:
+  - src: img/sprite/*.svg
+    name: sprite.svg
+    dest: dest/img/sprite
 ```

 If you want to configure your own paths, you can run `buildozer config` to generate a `.buildozerrc` in your folder and change the paths however you like.
-The `src_base_path`
+All `src` paths are prefixed `src_base_path`, the `dest` paths are prefixed with `dest_base_path`.

 ## Concat

 If you want to combine multiple `.js` files into one file, you can drop the files in `js/concat` and buildozer will combine them all into a single `all.js` file.
 The files themselves are also compiled to the destination folder for whenever they need to be used stand alone.

+## SVG sprites

+You can combine the `<svg>`s you use into one sprite.
+Just drop the files in the `img/sprite` folder and the sprite will be generated as `dest/img/sprite/sprite.svg`.

 ## RFS